Holiday season cultural activities in Montréal

 Montréal is a shopper’s paradise year-round, but the experience becomes even more festive during the spirited holiday season.
 Here are some ideas to get you started.

-The Le Village de Noël de Montréal at Atwater Market (November 24 to December 18), the Marché de Noël de Jean Talon (November 26 to December 18), and The Great Christmas Market (November 19 to December 31) located in Place des Festivals in the Quartier des Spectacles and Sainte-Catherine street are all back this holiday season.
+The Le Village de Noël de Montréal at Atwater Market (runs to December 24), the The Great Christmas Market (runs to December 30) located in Place des Festivals in the Quartier des Spectacles and Sainte-Catherine street are all back this holiday season.

 Montréal’s Underground Pedestrian Network, often nicknamed “the underground city” by visitors, connects all the major downtown shopping centres without setting foot outside.
 Look for “RESO” signs and start exploring.